HackBulgaria/AngularJS-1/day5/promises/bootstrap/README.md

   * `all` - accepts a list of promises and returns a new promise.
 The new promise would be resolved once all deferreds passed as arguments are resolved.
   * `when(data)` - the method creates new deferred object, returns its promise and resolves the deferred object with the passed data.

-In order to test your implementation run try the sample form-validation app.
+In order to test your implementation run the sample form-validation app.

 1. run `bower install`
 2. Start a static http server